-We use currency hedging to mitigate currency risk.
+We or the external fund managers use currency hedging to mitigate foreign currency risk.
 We will carry out currency hedging in line with the hedging style, benchmark and ranges set out in the table below for the applicable asset class.
 Currency hedging is generally implemented using derivatives such as forward foreign exchange contracts.

-Currency hedging is monitored each business day to check that it is in line with the fund's desired hedging level and within the fund's currency hedging ranges.
+Currency hedging is generally monitored each business day to check that it is in line with the fund's desired hedging level and within the fund's currency hedging ranges.

-Asset class Sub-class Hedging style Benchmark (%) Range (%) Fixed interest New Zealand Not applicable Not applicable Not applicable assets International Passive 100 Targets 100 Listed property Australasian Passive 100 Targets 100 assets International Passive 100 Targets 100 Facilities Australasian Active 50 0-100 Equities International Active 65 0-100 Other Listed Infrastructure Passive 100 Targets 100
+Asset class Sub-class Hedging style Benchmark (%) Range (%) Fixed interest New Zealand Not applicable Not applicable Not applicable assets International Passive 100 Targets 100 Listed property Australasian Passive 100 Targets 100 assets International Passive 100 Targets 100 Favilian Australasian Active 50 0-100 Equities International Active 65 0-100 Other Listed Infrastructure Passive 100 Targets 100

-Active hedging means we aim to add value to a fund by tactically adjusting the hedging level above or below the benchmark, within the specified range based on our view of how the New Zealand dollar will perform.
+Active hedging means that in addition to managing currency risk, we or the external fund managers aim to add value to a fund by tactically adjusting the hedging level above or below the benchmark and/or by adjusting the mix of currencies that the New Zealand dollar is hedged to.
+This is always done within specified ranges based on the view of how the New Zealand dollar will perform.

-Passive hedging means we target the benchmark hedging level (i.e. 100%), although actual hedging may differ from this, due to cash flow and market movements.
+Passive hedging means we or the external fund managers target the benchmark hedging level (i.e. 100%), although actual hedging may differ from this, due to cash flow and market movements.